matteo-V/gaussianBayes/gaussNB.md

 So for the log odds we want: $$ 0 < \ell(odds)$$

 ### Decision rule given numeric $$x$$
-Using the normal distribution for the likelihood, we can obtain a simple final rule for classification based on numeric $x$.
-This rule states that we predict $Y=1$ when the following inequality holds
+Using the normal distribution for the likelihood, we can obtain a simple final rule for classification based on numeric $$x$$.
+This rule states that we predict $$Y=1$$ when the following inequality holds

 $$
  0 < log\Big{[}\frac{\mathbb{P}(Y=1)}{\mathbb{P}(Y=0)}\Big{]} + \frac{(x-\mu_0)^2}{2\sigma^2}-\frac{(x-\mu_1)^2}{2\sigma^2}